kool-dev/kool/docs/4-Commands/kool-logs.md

 ## kool logs

+Display log output from running service containers

+### Synopsis

-Display log output from all or a specific service container
+Display log output from all running service containers, or one or more specified [SERVICE...] containers.
+Add a '-f' flag to the end of the command to follow the log output (i.e. 'kool logs [SERVICE...] -f').

 ```
 kool logs [OPTIONS] [SERVICE...]